NaturalCapsule/WinBar/readme.md

+## STILL IN PROGRESS....

 # this is just a basic taskbar, maybe in the future i will make it more advance!.

 to use this app copy the command below, open your terminal and paste it:
 `pip install -r requirements.txt`

-in the `config.ini` file you can add apps or change these:
+in the `config.ini` file you can add apps, change these, etc...:
 * colors
 * background-colors
 * padding